bigcommerce/b2b-buyer-portal/README.md

 - `VITE_CATPCHA_SETKEY`: The reCAPTCHA site key (optional).
 - `VITE_B2B_CLIENT_ID`: The client ID of the BigCommerce App from the [developer portal](https://devtools.bigcommerce.com/).
 - `VITE_LOCAL_DEBUG`: Set to "FALSE".
 This is for connecting our local development with the B2B Edition GraphQL API.

+Environment variables have been updated so you can run your UI directly into production storefronts.

 6. Start the development server: `yarn RUN dev`.